BayAreaMetro/RegionalTransitDatabase/docs/transit_priority_areas.md

 -  [1/4](http://www.leginfo.ca.gov/pub/11-12/bill/asm/ab_0901-0950/ab_904_bill_20120612_amended_sen_v94.html) and/or [1/2](http://leginfo.legislature.ca.gov/faces/billCompareClient.xhtml?bill_id=201320140SB743) mile Buffer around existing or planned *high-frequency* bus routes (lines).

 #### Bus Stops
--  0.2 mile Buffer around existing or planned *high-frequency* bus stops.
+"Intersection of at least two existing or planned bus routes with headways of 15 minutes or better during both the morning and evening peak periods" -- An "intersection" is defined as: stops within 0.2 miles from another existing or planned *high-frequency* bus stops.

 *See Qualifying Criteria in Methods for a more thorough definition of *high frequency*